 Your nose will no longer keep the air you breathe moist.
-Talk with your doctor about how to keep the air you breathe moist and how to prevent plugs in your tube.
+Talk with your provider about how to keep the air you breathe moist and how to prevent plugs in your tube.

 Some common ways to keep the air you breathe moist are:

 - Putting a wet gauze or cloth over the outside of your tube.
 Keep it moist.